-Blowhole Beach is in on the western edge of Deep Creek Conservation Park on South Australia’s Fleurieu Peninsula.
+Blowhole Beach is on the western edge of Deep Creek Conservation Park on South Australia’s Fleurieu Peninsula.
 It is about two hours from Adelaide, and you have to pay $11 for a National Park day pass to go there.
-Despite the fee, Blowhole Beach blows everyone away who visits – it is a stunning place!
+Despite the fee, Blowhole Beach blows away everyone who visits – it is a stunning place!

 Disclosure: Please note that some links in this post may be affiliate links, and at no additional cost to you, we earn a small commission if you make a purchase.
 Commissions are appreciated and go toward maintaining the Curious Campers website.